 Prevention & treatment

-The most easily repaired cause of yellowing teeth is poor oral hygiene.
-Plaque and tarter build up appears yellow.
-Removing that buildup before decay sets in is critical to a white smile and healthy teeth, according to Outericka.
+The most easily repaired cause of yellowing teeth is poor oral hygiene: That's because when plaque (a film of bacteria that forms on teeth) and tarter (hardened dental plaque) build up, they can make teeth appear yellow.
+Removing that buildup before decay sets in is critical to having a whiter smile and healthy teeth, according to Outericka.

 Should you not be happy with the color of your teeth, consult a dentist.
-There are numerous treatments that can be performed which could lead to a bright white smile!"
+"There are numerous treatments that can be performed which could lead to a bright white smile!", Outericka said.